Some of the more technical aspects

 (Dual Inline Memory Modules), come in a variety of sizes, types and

-brands, with various technical specifications.
-RAM is extremely
+brands, with various technical specifications and physical

 machine-specific; sometimes a RAM module can be moved from Mac to Mac